Sylvia Nayebale

 Sylvia Nayebale, (born 22 November 1990) is a Ugandan journalist, businesswoman and politician, who serves as the incumbent Member of Parliament representing the Gomba District Women Constituency in the 10th Ugandan Parliament (2016 to 2021).
-She was re elected in 2021 in the same position.
+She was re-elected in 2021 in the same position.

-Background and education
+Early life and education

-She was born on 22 November 1990, in Gomba District, in the Buganda Region of Uganda.
+Nayebale was born on 22 November 1990, in Gomba District, in the Buganda Region of Uganda.
 She attended local schools for her primary education.
 She studied at Nabisunsa Girls' Secondary School for her O-Level and A-Level schooling.
 In 2008, she was admitted to Makerere University, Uganda's oldest and largest public university, graduating in 2011, with a Bachelor of Mass Communication degree.

 Work experience

 Prior to joining full-time politics, she worked as a receptionist at Royal Suites, a hospitality establishment.
 During her final undergraduate year, she worked as a news reporter for Uganda Broadcasting Corporation, the government-owned media house.

 For a two-year period, between 2011 and 2013, Sylvia served as the personal assistant to the Minister for State for Economic Monitoring in the Office of the President of Uganda.
 In 2013 she was elected Chairperson of Gomba Action for Development, a non-government organisation, where she still serves as of October 2018.